eqNj/eqN-PD2-Filter/README.md

 Added the newly introduced throwing potions of all elements, useful during leveling, to the filter with a discreet aesthetic to help minimalize visual clutter.

-Added all of the new runewords (and their runes, listed on the ShowRecipes filter level) introduced this season to applicable base items.
+Added all of the new runewords (and their runes, listed on the Show Recipes filter level) introduced this season to applicable base items.

 Added all of the "highest immunity" information to the new unique map's description.